-3. the power of the Buddha and
+3. The Power of the Buddha

-4. the power of the Law.
+4. The Power of the Law

 Even though the boundless powers of the Buddha and the Law are embodied in the Gohonzon, they will not set to work to benefit us of their own accord.
 Rather, these powers of the Buddha and the Law are manifested through our own powers of faith and practice.